Gurukul Kangri University: History

 The impetus for the foundation was found in the teachings and activities of Dayananda Saraswati, founder of the Arya Samaj.
-The first foundation brick was laid down in Gujrawala, Punjab.
-During India Partition Swami ji searched for a suitable palace in India according to the imagination of Dayananda Saraswati as mentioned in Satyarth Prakash.
-The site of Kangri village, Bijnor district, was flooded when the river changed course in 1924; the new (Present) campus was built Subsequently.
+The first foundation brick was laid down in Gujranwala, Punjab.
+Swami Ji searched for a suitable palace in India according to the imagination of Dayananda Saraswati as mentioned in Satyarth Prakash.
+The Gurukula was shifted to Kangri Village of Bijnor district.
+There was a heavy flooded when the river changed course in 1924; the new and present campus was built subsequently on National Highway.
+The buildings of Gurukula in Kangri Village still exist.
+It is called as 'Punya Bhumi'.
+The Gurukula at Kangri had a mix of vedic and modern science education since its inception.
+Impressed by the devotion of Swami ji, the entire land mass of more than 1000 bigah was donated by Munshi Aman Singh of Bijnaur District to Panjab Arya Pratinidhi Sabha exclusively for the purposes of Gurukula Education.
+Swamiji had donated his entire wealth for the Gurukula.
+He was a visionary who propagated vedic education and use of Hindi as primary language of instruction in the Gurukula.

 Campuses

 The university has separate Campuses for Men and Women.